 Photo of Daniel D. Schudroff

-Daniel D. Schudroff is an Associate in the New York City office of Jackson Lewis P.C..
+Daniel D. Schudroff is a Principal in the New York City office of Jackson Lewis P.C.
 His practice is focused on traditional labor matters, employment litigation, and counseling.
 Mr. Schudroff represents clients in both federal and state courts, as well as before administrative agencies including the National Labor Relations Board, New York State Public Employment Relations Board, Equal Employment Opportunity Commission, New York State Division of Human Rights, New York City Commission on Human Rights, and New York State Department of Labor.
 Mr. Schudroff also advocates on behalf of employers at arbitration hearings and during collective bargaining negotiations.
 In addition, Mr. Schudroff regularly advises unionized and non-unionized clients with respect to a wide array of issues arising under the National Labor Relations Act and Labor Management Reporting and Disclosure Act.
 Mr. Schudroff also regularly counsels employers affected by the Fair Labor Standards Act, Railway Labor Act, Worker Adjustment and Retraining Notification Act, Uniformed Services Employment and Reemployment Rights Act, New York Labor Law, and Taylor Law.

 Noting the employer did not have an employee code of conduct policy prohibiting the use of derogatory language, the National Labor Relations Board (NLRB) held an automotive dealership violated the National Labor Relations Act by wrongfully terminating a union employee for calling the owner a derogatory term during negotiations.
 Cadillac of Naperville, Inc., 371